JacquesCarette/finally-tagless/tagless/final_code/README.txt

 			and deBruijn encoding of variables

 tagless_interp2.ml	Tagless staged interpreter for simply typed lambda-
-			calculus with deBruijn indices and booleans,
-			integers, pairs, references, sequencing and let.
+			calculus with de Bruijn indices and booleans, integers, pairs, references, sequencing and let.

 tagless_interp21.ml	The same as above but using higher-order
-			abstract syntax rather than deBruijn indices
+			abstract syntax rather than de Bruijn indices

 Warm up: simple typed tagless partial evaluators